spsforks/SCons-scons-wiki/IDEIntegration.md

 1. Use Debug -> Breakpoints menu to add a symbolic breakpoint at main() - just type main where it says 'Double click for Symbol' - if you don't add this break point none of the breakpoints set in the editors will work, because gdb doesn't have the symbol information until you start debugging ([Jim Ingham suggests](http://www.cocoabuilder.com/archive/message/xcode/2006/8/15/8869) turning off "Lazy Symbol Loading" in Debug Preferences.)
 See also the hint to get proper error parsing on [MacOSX](MacOSX).

+Alternatively, you can use [scons-xcode](https://bitbucket.org/al45tair/scons-xcode) to generate project files automatically.

 ## Eclipse